-Quadram Institute microbiologists have collaborated with clinicians at the Norfolk and Norwich University Hospital (NNUH) to develop and implement a successful new treatment for recurring Clostridium difficile infections.
+Quadram Institute microbiologists have collaborated with clinicians at the Norfolk and Norwich University Hospital (NNUH) to develop and implement a successful new treatment for recurring Clostridiodes difficile infections.

-Faecal Microbiota Transplants (FMT) have been used to transfer microbiota from healthy donors into patients who have been suffering from C. difficile infections, and haven’t responded well to the more established treatment with antibiotics.
+Faecal Microbiota Transplant (FMT) – also known as Microbiota Replacement Therapy (MRT) or Intestinal Microbiota Transfer (IMT), – has been used to transfer microbiota from healthy donors into patients with C. difficile infections, and haven’t responded well to the more established treatment with antibiotics.

 In the first year NNUH, using material prepared by QI staff, treated over 20 patients, with a success rate of over 90%.
 FMT is believed to be more effective than antibiotic treatment as antibiotics work against many different bacteria, not just the problematic C. difficile.
 In fact, antibiotic treatment is one of the most common risk factors for contracting C. difficile due to the depletion of microbiome, which among other things protects against infection.
 C. difficile patients treated with antibiotics often relapse, setting up a cycle of recurrent infections, leaving them increasingly sicker.
 FMT breaks this cycle by replacing the patient’s microbiome with a healthier one, delivering almost immediate health benefits.

-The concept of competitive exclusion, where a host’s own bacteria successfully outcompete pathogenic bacteria for resources was pioneered at the Institute of Food Research (transformed into the Quadram Institute Bioscience in April 2017) in the 1980s, where a defined mix of bacteria given to chicks helped inhibit Salmonella growth, making chicken products safer.
+The concept of competitive exclusion, where a host’s own bacteria successfully outcompete pathogenic bacteria for resources was pioneered at the Institute of Food Research (which became Quadram Institute Bioscience in April 2017) in the 1980s, where a defined mix of bacteria given to chicks helped inhibit Salmonella growth, making chicken products safer.
 This expertise in gut bacteria, now expanded into humans, was crucial in the successful implementation of FMT within the hospital.

 Prof. Arjan Narbad and Dr Ngozi Elumogo